remifan/commplax/README.md

 it is recommended to install in Python virtual enviroment (e.g. conda, pipenv).

 ### Quick install
-Note jaxlib has no Windows builds yet, Windows 10+ users can use Commplax via [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+#### Windows installtion

-see [JAX](https://github.com/google/jax#installation) for more installation details.
+Note jaxlib has no Windows builds yet, Windows 10 users can use Commplax via [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about), however Cuda is not supported.

-_commplax is tested on Python 3.8, jax-0.2.13, jaxlib-0.1.68_
+We have succesfully run Commplax/JAX/Cuda in WSL2 shipped with Windows 11, see [WSL-Cuda](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) for setup details.
+However the WSL-Cuda driver keeps randomly freezing our system and only certain versions of JAX are working well.

 #### install CPU-only version
 ```
 pip install --upgrade https://github.com/remifan/commplax/archive/master.zip